Great Plains Black History Museum: History

 The facility had been closed because of needed renovation but, as the board chairman and Museum President, James Beatty said, "The building is closed.
 The Museum is open."
 As of the spring of 2011, a new board was in place which was holding community meetings to broaden discussions of the museum's future.

 In 2014 the museum moved to a space in the Crossroad Mall on 72nd and Dodge streets and was there until 2017 when the museum moved to a bigger space on the first floor of North Omaha's historic Jewell Building, 2221 N. 24th St. It hosts multiple exhibitions each year as well as public programs.

 In 2022, the museum donated the Webster Telephone Exchange Building to the Bertha Calloway Foundation.

+In 2026, the museum marked its 50th anniversary.
+Beginning in 2022, the museum partnered with the architecture firm Holland Basham Architects, a collaboration that culminated in the selection of a planned new facility site in North Omaha's Historic and Cultural District, adjacent to the museum's original location.
+As of February 2026, the planned facility carried an estimated cost of $15.2 million, with roughly 40 percent of that funding raised.
+Executive Director Eric Ewing stated the new building was planned to grow the museum's space from its then-current 1,200 square feet to approximately 18,000 square feet, while Holland Basham Architects' own project specifications list the planned building at approximately 20,000 square feet.